georgi2012/FMI_CSharp/README.md

 # sharp-projects
 Yeah , it empty .
-I don't have any good sharp projects that deserve being added here now ...
+Projects are currently hidden until they are completed.